AndreaHobby/CKD-Prediction/README.md

 <a name="goals"/>

 ## Goal(s)
--My goal for this analysis is to predict the risk of CKD.
+- My goal for this analysis is to predict the risk of CKD.
--Identify factors that increase the risk of CKD.
+- Identify factors that increase the risk of CKD.

 <a name="DataCollectionandDataCleaning"/>